fivexl/terraform-aws-cloudtrail-to-slack/README.md

                      f'and event["responseElements.functionName"] == "{function_name}" '
                      'and event["eventName"].startswith(("UpdateFunctionCode"))')
 ```

+# Cloudwatch metrics
+By default, every time Lambda receives an AccessDenied event, it pushes a `TotalAccessDeniedEvents` metric to CloudWatch.
+This metric is pushed for all access-denied events, including events ignored by rules.
+To separate ignored events from the total, the module also pushes a `TotalIgnoredAccessDeniedEvents` metric to CloudWatch.
+Both metrics are placed in the `CloudTrailToSlack/AccessDeniedEvents` namespace.
+This feature allows you to gain more insights into the number and dynamics of access-denied events in your AWS Organization.

+This functionality can be disabled by setting push_access_denied_cloudwatch_metrics to false.

 ## User defined rules to match events
 Rules must be provided as a list of strings, each separated by a comma or a custom separator.
 Each string is a Python expression that will be evaluated at runtime.
 By default, the module will send rule evaluation errors to Slack, but you can disable this by setting 'rule_evaluation_errors_to_slack' to 'false'.